hayleyygregg/AAD118/project01.md

 I also learned about the [Sunny 16 rule](http://en.wikipedia.org/wiki/Sunny_16_rule) that other websites had mentioned, which provides reccomendations for what the aperture should be set to in certain conditions.

 Unfortunatly as I took so long taking photos of the building I didn't get a chance to take some of the Causeway or the building at night!
 (As of course the day of the shoot the sun didnt set until later than usual) However, I was confident I had enough photos to work with.

+Overall I am very pleased with the results of my [Rise](https://www.flickr.com/photos/hayleygregg/sets/72157650336010408/) and [Causeway Visitor Centre](https://www.flickr.com/photos/hayleygregg/sets/72157648413214674/) photos!
+However, the hard part is choosing the 6 Macro and Micro!